 Daily Withdrawal Limits

 As stated above, the withdrawal permission system does not automatically make payments.
 However, BitShares has another feature which enables scheduled payments: proposed transactions.
 At any time, a user can propose a transaction to execute at a specific date and time in the future.
-If the transaction has sufficient authorization (i.e. is properly signed by authorities) at the specified time, then it will automatically be executed.
+If the transaction has sufficient authorization (i.e. is properly signed by authorities) at the specified time, then it is automatically executed.

 A merchant can use this feature, combined with withdrawal permissions, to implement automatic payments after a one-time setup fee.
 In practice, it may be cheaper for merchants to maintain their own scheduler to automate billing, since the blockchain charges a fee to propose a transaction separately from the transaction’s own fees.